False light

-In US law, false light is a tort concerning privacy that is similar to the tort of defamation.
-The privacy laws in the United States include a non-public person's right to protection from publicity that creates an untrue or misleading impression about them.
+In United States law, false light is a tort concerning privacy that is similar to the tort of defamation.
+The privacy laws in the U.S. include a non-public person's right to protection from publicity that creates an untrue or misleading impression about them.
 That right is balanced against the First Amendment right of free speech.

-False light differs from defamation primarily in being intended "to protect the plaintiff's mental or emotional well-being", rather than to protect a plaintiff's reputation as is the case with the tort of defamation and in being about the impression created rather than being about veracity.
+False light differs from defamation primarily in being intended "to protect the plaintiff's mental or emotional well-being", rather than to protect a plaintiff's reputation as is the case with the tort of defamation, and in being about the impression created rather than being about veracity.
 If a publication of information is false, then a tort of defamation might have occurred.
 If that communication is not technically false but is still misleading, then a tort of false light might have occurred.

 False light privacy claims often arise under the same facts as defamation cases, and therefore not all states recognize false light actions.
-There is a subtle difference in the way courts view the legal theories—false light cases are about damage to a person's personal feelings or dignity, whereas defamation is about damage to a person's reputation.
+There is a subtle difference in the way courts view the legal theories: false light cases are about damage to a person's personal feelings or dignity, whereas defamation is about damage to a person's reputation.

 The specific elements of the tort of false light vary considerably, even among those jurisdictions which do recognize this tort.
 Generally, these elements consist of the following: